 Since Quidditch is an outdoor game, come prepared for that!
 Bring chairs, sunscreen, water, snacks.
 Whatever you think you might need.
 Some folks brought umbrellas, and I gotta say, I was envious!
 It’s a fun time, but if you’re not prepared for it, it might get uncomfortable quickly.

-See if You Can Catch a Match
+See if You Can Catch a Quidditch Match

-So, now that you’ve had your primer on Quidditch here in the US, are you ready to watch a match?!
+So, now that you’ve had your primer on a Quidditch match here in the US, are you ready to watch a match?!
 We found out this weekend that there are Quidditch teams all over the country!
 A lot of colleges have teams, but they aren’t limited to colleges.
 Chances are, there’s one near you.
 Look it up and see if you can catch a match.
 It’s a lot of fun and I’m sure these athletes would love the support!
 We had a great time discovering this new-to-us sport.
 So, give it a shot!
 You might just enjoy it too!

 Remember, sharing is caring!

-So, please share with your friends on Social Media!
+So, please share with your friends on Social Media!.